QubesOS/qubes-doc/external/customization-guides/dark-theme.md

 Dark App VM, Template VM, Standalone VM, HVM (Linux Gnome)
 ==========================================================

-Almost all Qubes VMs use default applications based on the GTK toolkit.
+Almost all PedOS VMs use default applications based on the GTK toolkit.
 Therefore the description below is focused on tools from the Gnome Desktop Environment.

 Using "Gnome-Tweak-Tool"
 ------------------------